Is Couple's Therapy Right For Your Relationship?

 - Emotional and Verbal Abuse- Emotional and verbal abuse is also a type of abuse that affects an individual's mental health.
 With verbal abuse, the abuser will break down their partner's self-confidence until they feel that the abuser is the only person who loves them.
 They will use these lies and statements to isolate the person who is being abused to exercise control over them.

 - Sexual Abuse- The term sexual abuse often denotes rape or other forced sexual activity, and in some cases, this is true in an abusive relationship.
 However, sexual abuse can also include partners who withhold sex as a means to punish their significant other for something that they have said or done.
 As with the other forms of abuse, this is meant as a way to control their partner and make it difficult to say no to them.

 Think You Need Couple's Therapy?

 As you can see from the information above, there are plenty of reasons why a couple may need to seek help from a relationship counselor.
 If any of the previously mentioned indicators sound familiar, you and your partner may likely need to seek out a counselor.
-It's important to not delay, because there is a time when a relationship may be too far-gone to repair.
-However, there is hope.
+It's important to make sure that you do not delay as the relationship will slowly fall into a state of disrepair over time.
+However, there is hope!
 A large number of licensed counselors who specifically work with couples can be found online.
-Online counseling gives couples the freedom to choose the right therapist for them and to seek someone that is not necessarily in their area.
-If you are still unsure whether you and your partner should seek counseling, speaking with a counselor online is easy and will better help clarify your situation and the necessary course of action.
+Online counseling gives couples the freedom to choose the right therapist for them and to allows them to speak with someone that is not necessarily in their area.
+If you are still unsure whether or not you and your partner should seek counseling, speaking with a counselor online is easy and will better help clarify your situation and the necessary course of action.